kubernetes/enhancements/keps/sig-node/4382-dra-numeric-model-simple-counter/README.md

 ### Risks and Mitigations

-Adding another numeric model doesn't add any additional risks.
-There is a slight performance impact when checking whether the builtin controller of the numeric model needs to do something for a claim or NodeResourceCapacity object, but that impact should be minimal when the model is not in use.
+Adding another semantic model doesn't add any additional risks.
+There is a slight performance impact when checking whether the builtin controller of the semantic model needs to do something for a claim or NodeResourceCapacity object, but that impact should be minimal when the model is not in use.

 ## Design Details

-Everything related to this numeric model is hosted in `k/k/staging/src/k8s.io/dynamic-resource-allocation`:
+Everything related to this semantic model is hosted in `k/k/staging/src/k8s.io/dynamic-resource-allocation`:

-- `numeric/counter`: the implementation of the builtin controller
+- `semantic/counter`: the implementation of the builtin controller
 - `apis/counter`: the versioned type(s)
 - `apis/internal/counter`: the internal type for conversion